Oyler, C. (2012). Actions speak louder than words: Social action as curriculum. New York: Routledge.

 American Educational Research Association, Special Interest Group on Narrative and Research, 2008 Outstanding Narrative Methodology Article (We make this road as we walk together: Sharing authority in social action projects).

 Teachers College Student Senate Award for Excellence: Service to the Teachers College Community, 2005.

 American Educational Research Association Women Educators Award, 1999, for outstanding contributions to issues of equity.

 American Educational Studies Association, Outstanding Book Award, 1997 (Making room for students).

 Profiled as an exemplary multicultural/global teacher educator in: Merryfield, M. (1995).
 Making connections between multicultural and global education: Teacher educators and teacher education programs.
 American Association for Colleges of Teacher Education.

 C&T 4123: Curriculum and instruction in elementary education

 Permission required.
-An introduction to teaching, learning, and curriculum in elementary classrooms, including: learning processes, instructional planning, child observation and assessment, classroom management and environments, working in urban, diverse, and inclusive settings, and culture and community.
-The course emphasizes the relationship between theory and practice, and supports students in the development of self-analytic, reflective, and problem solving skills.
+An introduction to teaching, learning, and curriculum in elementary classrooms, including learning processes; instructional planning; student observation and assessment; classroom management; working in urban, diverse, and inclusive settings; and culture and community.
+The course emphasizes the relationship between theory and practice and supports students in the development of self-analytic, reflective, problem solving skills and instructional planning.
 Special fee: $100.

 Permission required.
-Continuation and extension of C&T 4123, with an emphasis on curriculum design issues, standards, and multi-level curriculum development.
-Students work in teams to develop multi-grade/age curriculum.
+Continuation and extension of C&T 4123, with an emphasis on curriculum design, standards, multi-level curriculum development, and planning instruction based on student assessment.